aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

 Summing up
 ==========

-Even though permission for your application to use us-west-2's CMK has been added and revoked at this point, your application has continued to function the entire time.
-In addition to your application logs, KMS also recorded audit information for every call it received.
+Even though ``kms:Decrypt`` permission for your application to use us-west-2's CMK has been added and revoked at this point, your application has continued to function the entire time.
+In addition to your application logs, KMS also recorded audit information in CloudTrail for every call it received.

 You can use these same primitives in your real-world deployments to finely control access to your application and to audit how and why data is being accessed.

-Feel free to experiment with adding, removing, and changing permissions, and see how your application behavior changes.
+Feel free to experiment with adding, removing, and changing permissions to see how your application behavior changes.

 You can use the :ref:`Debugging Tips` for additional analysis options for your logs.